Affiliations are for identification purposes only.

 H. Rutherford Turnbull, III

-Together with his wife, Ann, Rud is the parent of a son who had mental and cognitive disabilities and co-director of a research center at The University of Kansas focused on the effects of public policy on the quality of life of families who have children with disabilities.
+Together with his wife, Ann, Rud was the parent of a son who had mental and cognitive disabilities.
+He is co-director of a research center at The University of Kansas focused on the effects of public policy on the quality of life of families who have children with disabilities.
 He is also professor of special education and courtesy professor of law and has been president of the American Association on Mental Retardation, chairman of the American Bar Association Commission on Mental and Physical Disability Law, secretary of the ARC of the USA and treasurer of the Association for Persons with Severe Handicaps.